pjercic/hrvanalysis/README.md

 Explanation of the mobile app values returning from the library

-- HRV avg: 'rmssd', **RMSSD for a given period (use only when medically grade sensor, since prone to outliers)**
+- HRV RMSSD avg: 'rmssd', **RMSSD for a given period (use only when medically grade sensor, since prone to outliers)**
+- HRV SDNN avg: 'sdnn', **SDNN is used for longer periods of known and similar length, which allows the comparison**
 - HRV graph: 'rmssdArray',
 - HRV avg: 'rmssdAvg', **Median RMSSD for a given period, corrected according to min, max and range values**
 - HRV min: 'rmssdMin',